 When winter weather sets in and you have to spend time outdoors, having the right outerwear to keep you warm is crucial.
 If you live where the weather gets positively frigid, even the thickest winter coat may not be warm enough.
 But, with a men’s heated jacket, you can be comfortable no matter how cold it gets.

-A heated jacket looks a lot like any winter jacket, but it contains heating elements that are powered by a battery.
-It’s an ideal option for anyone who’s sensitive to the cold, though it’s especially useful for men who run, hike, hunt, fish, camp, ride a motorcycle, or attend outdoor events regularly in cold weather.
+A heated jacket looks a lot like any winter jacket, but it contains battery-powered heating elements.
+An ideal option for anyone who’s sensitive to the cold, it’s especially useful for men who run, hike, hunt, fish, camp, ride a motorcycle, or attend outdoor events regularly in cold weather.
 Those who work in construction or other jobs that require outdoor work can also benefit from a heated jacket.